owid/owid-grapher/site/multiembedder/readme.md

 On page load, and/or during scrolls, we can render a Grapher or Explorer into those containers, respectively.

+## Testing

+There is a test route in the mocksiterouter called `/multiEmbedderTest` for testing things.

 ## Benefits

 1. Doing it this way instead of iframes means they can be more performant? (is this true?)